Be your best self

 ENTPs are less interested in developing plans of actions or making decisions than they are in generating possibilities and ideas.
 Following through on the implementation of an idea is usually a chore to the ENTP.
 For some ENTPs, this results in the habit of never finishing what they start.
 The ENTP who has not developed their Thinking process will have problems with jumping enthusiastically from idea to idea, without following through on their plans.
 The ENTP needs to take care to think through their ideas fully in order to take advantage of them.

 The ENTP's auxiliary process of Introverted Thinking drives their decision making process.
 Although the ENTP is more interested in absorbing information than in making decisions, they are quite rational and logical in reaching conclusions.
 When they apply Thinking to their Intuitive perceptions, the outcome can be very powerful indeed.
-A well-developed ENTP is extremely visionary, inventive, and enterprising.
+A well-developed ENTP is extremely visionary, inventive, and enterprising in their quest for uncovering truth in the world around them.

 ENTPs are fluent conversationalists, mentally quick, and enjoy verbal sparring with others.
 They love to debate issues, and may even switch sides sometimes just for the love of the debate.
 When they express their underlying principles, however, they may feel awkward and speak abruptly and intensely.

-The ENTP personality type is sometimes referred to the "Lawyer" type.
-The ENTP "lawyer" quickly and accurately understands a situation, and objectively and logically acts upon the situation.
-Their Thinking side makes their actions and decisions based on an objective list of rules or laws.
-If the ENTP was defending someone who had actually committed a crime, they are likely to take advantage of quirks in the law that will get their client off the hook.
-If they were to actually win the case, they would see their actions as completely fair and proper to the situation, because their actions were lawful.
-The guilt or innocence of their client would not be as relevant.
-If this type of reasoning goes uncompletely unchecked by the ENTP, it could result in a character that is perceived by others as unethical or even dishonest.
-The ENTP, who does not naturally consider the more personal or human element in decision making, should take care to notice the subjective, personal side of situations.
+The ENTP personality type is sometimes referred to the "lawyer type," that quickly and accurately understands a situation, and objectively and logically acts upon it using their auxilliary Introverted Thinking function.
+If an ENTP lawyer is tasked with defending someone who committed a crime, they might take advantage of quirks in the law to get their client off the hook.
+If they were to actually win the case, they would see their actions as completely fair and proper to the situation, because their actions were lawful—the guilt or innocence of their client would be less relevant.
+If this type of reasoning goes uncompletely unchecked by the ENTP, it could result in a character that is perceived by others as unethical or dishonest.
+The ENTP, who does not naturally consider the personal, human element in decision making, should take care to notice the subjective side of situations.
 This is a potential problem are for ENTPs.
-Although their logical abilities lend strength and purpose to the ENTP, they may also isolate them from their feelings and from other people.
+Although their logical abilities lend strength and purpose to the ENTP, they may also isolate the ENTP from their feelings, and from the social empathy of the culture in which they live.